opnfv/functest/docs/com/pres/framework/framework.md

 ### Our target

 - limit run_tests.py instructions by defining:
-    - the basic testcase attritutes
+    - the basic testcase attributes
     - all common operations
     - the status codes expected
 - avoid duplicating codes between testcases
-- ease the developpement of third-party testcases (aka features)
+- ease the development of third-party testcases (aka features)